 Shareholders of CCA and Prison Realty should be aware that several shareholders of CCA and Prison Realty and several members of CCA's and Prison Realty's management, and CCA's and Prison Realty's Board have interests in, and will receive benefits as a consequence of, the Merger, that are separate from the interests of, and benefits to, shareholders of CCA and/or Prison Realty generally.
 These benefits are summarized below.
-If the Merger is completed, some officers and directors of CCA and some officers and trustees of Prison Realty will receive benefits that most shareholders of CCA and Prison Realty will not receive.
+If the Merger is completed, some officers and directors of CCA and some officers and trustees of Prison Realty will not receive.

-- At the time of the Merger, Sodexho Alliance S.A. ("Sodexho"), CCA's largest beneficial shareholder, will purchase a 16% interest in Operating Company for \$8.0 million in cash and designate a representative to the board of directors of New Prison Realty (the "New Prison Realty Board") and a representative to the board of directors of Operating Company. - At the time of the Merger, a mutual fund (the "Baron Mutual Fund") managed by an affiliate of Baron Capital Group, Inc. ("Baron"), will purchase a 16% interest in Operating Company for \$8.0 million in cash and designate a representative to the board of directors of Operating Company.
-Baron together with its affiliates, is the largest beneficial holder of Prison Realty Common Shares. - Doctor R. Crants, currently the Chief Executive Officer and President of CCA and Chairman of the Prison Realty Board of Trustees (the "Prison Realty Board"), is also the Chief Executive Officer of New Prison Realty and will, at the time of the Merger, enter into an employment agreement with New Prison Realty.
-Doctor R. Crants is also currently Chief Executive Officer of Operating Company and will, at the time of the Merger, receive an employment agreement with Operating Company. - Certain CCA and Prison Realty officers, other than Doctor R. Crants, will be employees of, and holders of 38% of the stock of, Operating Company.
-See "The Merger -- Interests of Certain
+- At the time of the Merger, Sodexho Alliance S.A. ("Sodexho"), CCA's largest shareholder, will purchase a 16% interest in Operating Company for \$8.0 million in cash and designate a representative to the New Prison Realty Board and a representative to the board of directors of Operating Company. - At the time of the Merger, an affiliate of Baron Capital Group, Inc. ("Baron Capital"), which is, together with its affiliates, the largest beneficial holder of Prison Realty Common Shares, will purchase a 16% interest in Operating Company for \$8.0 million in cash and designate a representative to the board of directors of Operating Company. - Doctor R. Crants, currently the Chief Executive Officer and President of CCA and Chairman of the Prison Realty Board, will receive an employment agreement as Chief Executive Officer of New Prison Realty.
+Doctor R. Crants will also serve as Chief Executive Officer of Operating Company for which he will also receive an employment agreement. - Three officers of CCA, including Doctor R. Crants, have been granted an aggregate of 337,024 shares of deferred CCA Common Stock under CCA's Amended and Restated 1989 Stock Bonus Plan that will vest and be owned unconditionally after the Merger.
+Based on the market price of CCA Common Stock on September 25, 1998, these shares have an aggregate value of approximately \$5.1 million.

-Persons in the Merger -- Ownership of Operating Company" and "Management and Operations of New Prison Realty After the Merger -- Operating Company."
+- Certain CCA and Prison Realty officers, other than Doctor R. Crants, will be employees of, and holders of 38% of the stock of, Operating Company.
+See "The Merger -- Interests of Certain Persons in the Merger -- Ownership of Operating Company" and "Management and Operations of New Prison Realty After the Merger -- Operating Company."
 The shares were obtained by the individuals in September 1998 for nominal consideration.
-Based on the value of the cash investment of Sodexho and the Baron Mutual Fund in Operating Company, 38% of Operating Company's stock will have a value of \$19.0 million upon completion of the Merger.
-Operating Company will manage certain prison facilities that CCA managed prior to the Merger.

-- Certain directors of CCA will become directors of either Operating Company or one of the Service Companies, but will not be shareholders.
+Based on the value of the cash investment of Sodexho and the Baron Capital affiliate in Operating Company, 38% of Operating Company's stock will have a value of \$19.0 million upon completion of the Merger.
+Operating Company will manage certain prison facilities that CCA managed prior to the Merger. - Certain directors of CCA will become directors of either Operating Company or one of the Service Companies, but will not be shareholders.
 They will be paid directors' fees for their services.
 See "Management and Operations of New Prison Realty After the Merger -- Operating Company," "Management and Operations of New Prison Realty After the Merger -- Service Company A," and "Management and Operations of New Prison Realty After the Merger -- Service Company B."